 Rosenshine’s 10 Principles of Instruction are becoming increasingly popular in education as they provide a much-needed bridge between scientific research and classroom instruction.
-If you are not already familiar with Rosenshine’s principles, we’ve given a brief rundown of what his research suggests here.
+If you are not already familiar with Rosenshine’s principles, see our brief guide to Rosenshine's 10 principles of instruction.

 Rosenshine’s second principle, which is to introduce new material in small steps, addresses the limitations of our working memory and how it is quite small.
 To ensure we do not overloading students’ cognitive load, Rosenshine believed that teachers should present new material in small sequential steps.